revel/revel.github.io/quickstart/controller/returns/templates/index.md

 * The application's `views` directory (and all subdirectories)
 * Revel's own `templates` directory.

-Given a controller named `Hello` with an action named `World`, Revel will look for a template file named `views/Hello/World.html`.
+Given a controller named `Hello` with an method named `World`, Revel will look for a template file named `views/Hello/World.html`.
 Template file names are case insensitive so `views/hello/world.html` will work the same as `views/HeLlO/wOrLd.HtMl`.